cylaris/awesomekql/README.md

 # Cylaris AwesomeKQL

-Cylaris AWESOMEKQL is an **awesome** repository of detection R&D created exclusively by the Cylaris Threat Research Group (TRG) :fa-user-secret:
+Cylaris AWESOMEKQL is an **awesome** repository of detection R&D created exclusively by the Cylaris Threat Research Group (TRG)

 This repo is for:
 - SOC Analysts (Threat Hunting)